julioaranajr/aws-terraform-labs/README.md

-# 03_Terraform-Labs
+# Terraform Labs
-Exercise with Terraform to Setup provider, Create S3 bucket for backend, Create a DynamoDB, Deploy infrastructure, Create a .gitignore  file, Push the changes
+Exercise with Terraform to Setup provider
+- Create S3 bucket for backend.
+- Create a DynamoDB table.
+- Pre Deploy infrastructure.
+- Create a .gitignore file.
+- Push the changes.

 # Terraform